LuckyPigeon/OCW_Note/README.md

 Notes for some brilliant Open Course Wares, below are the titles but not limit to them.

-There will be both English and Chinese versions.

 ## University OCW

 * MIT